apacheignite/documentation/basic-concepts/clients-vs-servers.md

   ]
 }
 [/block]
 Automatic client reconnection can be disabled using the 'clientReconnectDisabled' property on `TcpDiscoverySpi`.
-When reconnection is disabled, client node is stopped.:
+When reconnection is disabled, client node is stopped.
 [block:code]
 {
   "codes": [